-Your engine is equipped with a 35 AMP Circuit Breaker to protect the engine electrical system and components from overload, and is found on the lower right side of the engine.
+Depending on your engine model, the engine may be equipped with a 35 AMP Circuit Breaker to protect the engine electrical system and components from overload, and is found on the lower right side of the engine.
 If your engine should lose power and will not crank, reset the breaker by firmly pressing the red button (an audible sound will be heard).
-For additional engine electrical issues, see your Indmar Engine Owners Manual, or contact your Local Malibu dealership.
+For additional engine electrical issues, see your Engine Owners Manual, or contact your Local Malibu dealership.